Keyword Research for Absolute Beginners

 What are Keywords Anyway?

-Fledgling websites are much better off targeting what are known as Long Tail Keywords, which generally speaking will consist of three, four or even more words.
-Long Tail Keywords typically have less search volume than their shorter siblings but make up for this short coming by being ultra targeted.
+Fledgeling websites are much better off targeting what are known as Long Tail Keywords, which generally speaking will consist of three, four or even more words.
+Long Tail Keywords typically have less search volume than their shorter siblings but make up for this shortcoming by being ultra-targeted.

 How do I find Long Tail Keywords?

 As you can imagine finding the right keywords to target can have a massive impact on the amount of traffic coming to your website, which ultimately will have a positive impact on sales, leads and the general visibility of your business.

 If your business has a reasonable budget available for Internet Marketing, you could invest in Google Adwords, which are the small ads you see on most Search Results Pages (SERPS) at the top and bottom of the page, unfortunately, this form of advertising can become very expensive, very quickly, especially for the smaller business.

 Organic Results, which sit in between the ads, are a much better option for those on a limited budget, organic results show up in the SERPS because Google has identified that these results are relevant to the searcher’s query, think of organic results as being there because they deserve to be rather than because money has exchanged hands.